lkm1234/CV/Awards/README.md

-### These are my testimonials for competitions and scholarships
+### These are testimonials for my competitions and scholarships.